cuba-platform/admin-tools-addon/README.md

 *Notes:*
 * There is the extended class com.haulmont.addon.admintools.core.db.GroovyConsoleExtended, for more details see java doc.
 * Added an ability to import scripts from zip files

+## Console Script Loader
+This component is used to import scripts in the Groovy, JPQL and SQL consoles.
+You can upload zip to this component and 'Console Script Loader' will redirect you to corresponding console with a script in a text field.

 ## Load Config
 Using the Load Config functionality it is possible to upload configuration files and various scripts to a configuration